-IPE 5100 Patient Centered Cases - An Interprofessional Approach II (1.0 credit hour, CR/NCR)
+IPE 5100A Patient Centered Cases - An Interprofessional Approach IIA (0.0 credit hours, CR/NCR) Prerequisite: Successful completion of Patient Centered Cases-An Interprofessional Approach IA and IB.
 This course is a required university seminar for all first-year health professional students.
 This course prepares students to practice health care services through a team approach.
 Working in small interprofessional teams, students will explore cases representing conditions across the life span.
 The cases will integrate elements common to all professionals such as ethical, behavioral, social, and psychological issues.
 This course is a graduation requirement for all health professional programs.